 In a 2016 randomised controlled trial, 114 patients with chronic neck pain, were asked to either 1) take part in twelve weekly sessions of Tai Chi, lasting 75 to 90 minutes each, or 2) do a range of neck exercises.
 The level of pain, function and quality of life of the people in their groups were compared with results from a control group of people that were still on the waiting list.
-After twelve weeks those doing Tai chi had less pain than the waiting list control group.
+After twelve weeks, those doing Tai chi had less suffering than the waiting list control group.
 Function and quality of life were also better than control.
-However, there was no difference between the group doing Tai Chi and those who did the neck exercises.
+However, there was no difference between the group doing Tai C hi and those who did the neck exercises.

 Researchers concluded that Tai Chi might be considered a suitable alternative to standard exercise or yoga for relieving pain.

 However, a study conducted on 121 older people found no significant difference in pain between Qigong participants and the waiting list controls.
-Again there was no difference in pain between doing Qigong or doing other exercise therapy.
+Again there was no difference in the outcome between doing Qigong or doing other exercise therapy.

 Acupuncture and chronic neck and shoulder pain

-Whilst comparisons of acupuncture and massage therapy found that acupuncture provide significantly improved pain and range of motion.
-An effect that was even greater in people that suffered from longer-term neck pain.
+Whilst comparisons of acupuncture and massage therapy found that acupuncture provides significant improvements as well as a better range of motion.
+An effect that was even greater in people that suffered from longer-term neck problems.

 However, another randomised controlled trial of acupuncture compared to sham acupuncture control found no significant difference.
 In a previous post in this series, I discussed possible reasons that sham acupuncture might not provide an adequate control group for comparison.

-Though there is a lot of interest in herbal medicines for chronic pain the BMJ article did not discuss any herbal remedies specifically related to neck pain.
+Though there is a lot of interest in herbal medicines, the BMJ article did not discuss any herbal remedies specifically for neck pain.
 With only a brief mention of Devil’s Claw in relation to non-specific pain.

 I found this 2014 study discussing an essential oil blend and its potential use for neck pain.
-In the study, four essential oils – marjoram, black pepper, lavender and peppermint were blended and prepared as a 3% concentration cream.
+In the study, four essential oils - marjoram, black pepper, lavender and peppermint were blended and prepared as a 3% concentration cream.
 The use of this cream was compared to a control group that used only an unscented cream.
 Each day 2g of cream was applied to the painful area.
-After four weeks both groups had significant improvement in pain.
+After four weeks, both groups had significant improvement in pain.
 However, the people that used the essential oil cream had a greater improvement in range of motion.
-Leading researchers to conclude that the cream containing the essential oil blend could be used.
+Leading researchers to conclude that the cream containing the essential oil blend was the better option.

-As with many health concerns, it could be that the underlying cause of pain determines the best remedy.
-Where stress and anxiety are big factors it makes sense that mind-body techniques might have a greater impact.
+As with many health concerns, it could be that the underlying cause determines the best remedy.
+Where stress and anxiety are big factors, it makes sense that mind-body techniques might have a greater impact.

 You might also like Why NSAIDs are not the best solution for your osteoarthritis.